Watering Your Plants: How to Keep Indoor Plants Happy and Hydrated

 Make sure the first few inches of soil are dry before watering or that it is 50-60% lighter than when you last watered it.

 These plants fall in the middle of the spectrum - not too demanding, but do not tolerate neglect.
-They like to be watered when 1-2 inches of dry soil.
+They like to be watered when soil is dry about 2 or so inches (aka when 25-50% of the soil has dried up).

-Plants that need this watering schedule include: Fiddle Leaf Figs, Monsteras, Peperomias, Money Trees, and Begonias want to dry out partially between watering.
+Plants that need this watering schedule include: Fiddle Leaf Figs, Monsteras, Peperomias, Money Trees, and Begonias.

 3. Plants that want to dry out entirely between watering

-Wait for them to be completely dry before watering when you lift them up the pot should feel empty inside.
+Wait for them to be completely dry before watering, when you lift them up the pot should feel pretty much empty inside.

 These plants are the least demanding.
-They like the soil to dry out in between watering.
+They like the soil to dry out 100% between watering.
 Cacti, Succulents, Dracaena, Sansevieria, and ZZ plants are prime examples of this type of plant.

 Factor # 2: How does lighting affect my watering schedule?